lcsrodriguez/CuttingEdge-Milliman/README.md

 ## Architecture

-The dependence tree below shows the links between each declared class in the source code.
+The dependency tree below shows the links between each declared class in the source code.

 ```mermaid
   graph TD;